Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 As a **first time visitor**, I want to be able to easily navigate through the site:

 - I've added a navigation bar at the top of all pages to provide links to all other pages on the site
-- I've also included buttons throughout the site that also link to other pages on the site
+- I've included buttons throughout the site that also link to other pages on the site
 - I've added external links in the footer to social media platforms and various Northern Ireland tourism sites, as well as an email link to contact the site owner

 _Desktop Navigation Bar_